Breastfeeding vs. Bottlefeeding: Which is Best?

-Before my daughter was born, I knew I wanted to breastfeed.
+I was interested in breastfeeding my baby before she was even born.
 I wasn’t sure how often or how much, but I felt as if I needed to because of the health benefits that came with it.
 Part of my decision to do it was because of all the medical professionals touting the advantages of it.
 For the first 2 months of my daughter’s life though, I did end up breastfeeding the majority of the time, because she seemed to be very sensitive to formula and ended up spitting it up all the time.
 I only breastfed for about 5 months, but the recommendation is that mothers try to breast feed for a year or longer.

 The decision to breastfeed or bottle feed is a personal one, but it can be based on your work arrangements, daycare, social support, and beliefs about the pros and cons of it.

 Benefits of Breastfeeding

 - It is unlikely to upset the infant’s stomach.

 - Breastmilk has the mother’s antibodies in it, so this helps prevent the development of health problems such as ear infections, asthma, eczema, diarrhea and vomiting, obesity during childhood, and pneumonia.

 - Cheaper than buying formula!

 - May help the mother lose weight (I lost a lot of weight in a hurry!)

 - Can also help reduce the risk of Type 2 diabetes, certain types of breast cancer, and ovarian cancer in mothers.